larflows/river-swim/README.md

 # river-swim
 SWMM + HEC-RAS automatic coupling.
 [May or may not actually happen.]

+# Installation

+Clone this project with `git clone https://github.com/larflows/river-swim`.
+Then go into the river-swim directory and run `git clone https://github.com/larflows/PyRASFile ras_file` to retrieve the PyRASFile dependency.

+The project is only tested with Python 3.
+It may or may not work with Python 2.

 # Functionality

 Intended functionality.
 Not all of this may be implemented.
 At the time of writing (11/25/2019), none of it is (aside from pre-existing functionality in PyRASFile) and the project may or may not go forward.